Skip to main content

 What We See in Every SAP Engagement

-These four problems appear in almost every SAP analytics audit we run — across GCC, India, and Southeast Asia.
+These four problems appear in almost every SAP analytics audit we run — across India, the GCC, and Southeast Asia.

 Your SAP reports are two days late and three people wrong